kiboschool/course-intro-to-data-science/src/lessons/intro-to-data-science.md

 After this week, you will be able to:

-- Understand the basics of data science
+- Explain the basics and building blocks of data science.
-- Understand different data types
+- Describe different data types used in data science.
-- Learn the techniques of data cleaning
+- Apply different data cleaning techniques on messy dataset.
-- Explore, clean, and visualize data with Excel.
+- Generate and visualize data with Microsoft Excel.

 ### An overview of this week's lesson